30 Children’s Books to Celebrate Black History Month (Chinese / English)

 发光的孩子 Radiant Child: The Story of Young Artist Jean-Michel Basquiat

 Jean-Michel Basquiat was a famous artist who made a huge impact during his short life.
-Born in Brooklyn, he was influenced by art museum trips with his Puerto Rican mother as well as listening to jazz music with his Haitian father.
+Born in Brooklyn, he was influenced by art museum trips with his Puerto Rican mother, as well as listening to jazz music with his Haitian father.
 He became known for his unique, collage-style paintings.
 This Black history book shows that art doesn’t need to follow strict rules or stay neatly inside the lines to be beautiful!

-- Where to buy:
+• Where to buy:

-- Audio narration:
+• Audio narration:

-- Mandarin Chinese via Luka Reading Robot
+• Mandarin Chinese via Luka Reading Robot

 有數學頭腦的女孩:工程師瑞‧蒙特固的故事 / The Girl with a Mind for Math

-Raye Montague was a navel engineer who overcame discrimination and racism to pursue her career.
+Raye Montague was an engineer who overcame discrimination and racism to pursue her career.
 In English, the story is written with rhyme.
 We do not have this Black history book in Chinese, so I’m not sure if it rhymes in this language.
 Please let me know if you’ve read the Chinese version in the comments and share your thoughts!

 眼光獨到的女孩: 派翠西亞‧巴斯醫師的故事 / The Doctor with an Eye for Eyes: The Story of Dr. Patricia Bath